Aims of Scouting

 Personal Growth

 As Scouts plan their activities and progress toward their goals, they experience personal growth.
 The Good Turn concept is a major part of the personal growth method of Scouting.
 Young people grow as they participate in community service projects and do Good Turns for others.
-Probably no device is so successful in developing a basis for personal growth as the daily Good Turn.
+Perhaps no device is so successful in developing a basis for personal growth as the daily Good Turn.
 Frequent personal conferences with their Scoutmaster help each Scout to determine their growth toward Scouting’s aims.

 Leadership Development

 The Scouting program encourages Scouts to learn and practice leadership skills.
 Every Scout has the opportunity to participate in both shared and total leadership situations.
-Understanding the concepts of leadership and becoming a servant leader helps a Scout accept the leadership role of others and guides them towards participating citizenship and character development.
+Understanding the concepts of leadership and becoming a servant leader helps a Scout accept the leadership role of others and guides them towards participatory citizenship and character development.

 Uniform